Artdink Corp. – Developer Interviews

 Nagahama: Exactly.
-But for me personally, I don’t see Artdink as primarily a “game” company (nor did I then).
+But personally, I don’t see Artdink as a “game” company per se (nor did I then).
 Our vision for the company isn’t only focused on games either.
-We’re blessed to work in this enomorously interesting field called “computers”, where rapid evolution is always underway.
+We’re blessed to work in this enormously interesting field called “computers”, where rapid evolution is always underway.
 In such an industry, I think you’ve got to have that fighting spirit where you’re always ready to challenge yourself and create something new—software, that is—that incorporates the evolutions from the hardware side.

 —I see.
 You can see that attitude in the first A-train game too.
 And your later games all had very high system requirements for the time, which would also seem to derive from that policy.
 That reminds me, in the days before hard drives were commonplace, you released Lunatic Dawn, an RPG that required a hard drive…

 Nagahama: Yeah—maybe we got a little ahead of ourselves there. (laughs)